redimp/otterwiki/README.md

 # An Otter Wiki

-An Otter Wiki is a python based software for collaborative content management, called a [wiki](https://en.wikipedia.org/wiki/Wiki).
+An Otter Wiki is Python-based software for collaborative content management, called a [wiki](https://en.wikipedia.org/wiki/Wiki).
 The content is stored in a git repository, which keeps track of all changes.
 [Markdown](https://daringfireball.net/projects/markdown) is used as